Author name: Jason Lohr

 Court of Appeal addresses conscionability of arbitration agreements incorporating JAMS rules: Vo v.
 Technology Credit Union

 In Vo v.
-Technology Credit Union, Cal.App.5th (Feb.
-6, 2025), the Court of Appeal (Sixth Appellate District) held that an arbitration agreement incorporating JAMS rules was not substantively unconscionable because Rule 17(b) authorizes non-party discovery.
+Technology Credit Union (2025) 108 Cal.App.5th 632, the Court of Appeal held that an arbitration agreement incorporating JAMS rules is not substantively unconscionable on the basis of discovery limitations, because JAMS Rule 17(b) provides the arbitrator with authority to order non-party discovery.

 Court of Appeal addresses conscionability of arbitration agreements incorporating JAMS rules: Vo v.
 Technology Credit Union Read More